Biochemistry and Molecular Biology (BMB) – Ph.D. Degree

 Appointment Requirements

-- Applications will only be considered for review if they are submitted within the application submission window of September 1 – December 1 each year, for appointment in the following academic year.
+- Applications are considered only if submitted within the application submission window of September 1 – December 1 each year, for appointment in the following academic year.
+See also Admissions and Application Process.

 Authority to make appointments rests with the Mayo Clinic Graduate School of Biomedical Sciences Education Committee.
 Falsifying or omitting information on or accompanying the application may disqualify an applicant from admission or subject a student to dismissal.
 The application and supporting documents become the property of MCGSBS upon receipt.
 The average number of years to degree is 5.2.